Table of Contents

 When it comes to demystifying Search Engine Optimization (SEO), you need to sort through a lot of myths when searching for that prized organic traffic.
 Some SEO myths are relics from the past that well-meaning people keep passing on that you might still believe.

-As a web consultant, I’ve heard ’em all.
+As an SEO consultant that trains small but mighty marketing teams, I’ve heard ’em all.
 And in this article, we’re going to debunk the most common SEO myths in easy to understand language.
 This article is perfect for website owners or content writers just getting their toes wet with SEO.

 The first thing to understand about SEO is that it’s not a static thing.
 If you’re not ready and willing to keep up with the latest SEO developments, you might have some outdated information popping up on your SEO checklist.

 The second thing to understand before diving in is that the organic landscape is more competitive than it used to be.
 So tiny pieces of misinformation can lead to substantial traffic losses over time.

 So let’s bust some myths and build you some new, updated SEO knowledge!

 Myth: SEO is something you do to your website once